thegworld/gtx-browser/net/docs/bug-triage.md

     and they need to do the debugging to demonstrate it is an actual Chrome bug.
     * Point them to `chrome://net-export` and the [NetLog Viewer](https://netlog-viewer.appspot.com/).
-    * Ask them to confirm whether it is a Chromium regression.
+    * Ask them to confirm whether it is a GTx Browser regression.
 (Regressions are treated as high priority)
 * Request a NetLog that captures the problem.
 You can paste this on the bug:
   ```